johnwlittle/KANBI/README.md

 - Regularly clean your Downloads folder to avoid clutter
 - Import previously exported boards if you need to restore data

+Here's a cleaned-up version of your limitations section:

 ## Limitations & Workarounds
-- **Single Board Limitation:** KANBI currently supports one board per browser instance.
+- **Single Board Limitation:** KANBI supports one board per browser instance.
 For multiple boards, clone the KANBI files into different directories.
+- **File Management:** The auto-backup system creates regular JSON exports to your downloads folder.
+Consider disabling your browser's download popup notifications for a smoother experience, and periodically clean up accumulated files.
+- **Mobile Compatibility:** Some mobile browsers have limited support for file storage operations, which may affect export/import functionality.
+Results vary by device and browser.
+- **Local by Design:** KANBI intentionally stores data locally without cloud synchronization.
+This approach maximizes privacy and simplicity, though cloud/sync features may be considered for future versions.

 ## License
 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).